DannaAEspinosa/sentiment_analysis_model/README.md

-# Sentiment Analysis Masterclass 🚀
+# Sentiment Analysis Project 📊

-Explore sentiment analysis prowess using Python magic in a single file!

-## Dataset 📊
+## Dataset 📂

-The **Sentiment Labelled Sentences Dataset** awaits your magic touch!
-Fetch it [here](https://archive.ics.uci.edu/dataset/331/sentiment+labelled+sentences) and let the sentiment magic begin.

----
+The project utilizes the "Sentiment Labelled Sentences Dataset" from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/331/sentiment+labelled+sentences).

-## Data Preprocessing with NLTK 📝
+### Data Preprocessing 🧹

-Prepare the dataset using NLTK's magic!
-Tokenize, lowercase, and banish those pesky stop words to unlock the true sentiments hidden within the text.
+The dataset has undergone preprocessing using NLTK for tokenization, lowercasing, and stop-word removal.

-## Project Goals 🎯
+## Project Objectives 🎯

-1. **Data Sorcery:** Prepare and wield the dataset for the ultimate sentiment decoding adventure.
+1. **Data Preparation:** Preprocessed dataset ready for sentiment analysis exploration.
-2. **Model Enchantment:** Cast spells on Vanilla RNN and LSTM models, transforming words into sentiment predictions.
+2. **Model Implementation:** Vanilla RNN and LSTM models applied for sentiment analysis.

----

-## Mastering Sentiment in Python 🧙‍♂️

-1. **Enchant the Data:** Prepare the dataset in `sentiment_analysis.py` to summon the sentiment spirits.
-2. **Vanilla RNN Magic:** Invoke the Vanilla RNN model and let it weave sentiment spells.
+3. **Dummy Classifier Baseline:** Evaluation using a Dummy Classifier as a baseline.

+1. **Data Preparation:** Handled in `sentiment_analysis.py`.
+2. **Dummy Classifier:** Evaluate using a Dummy Classifier for initial performance assessment.
+3. **Vanilla RNN Model:** Implemented in the same file for sentiment analysis.
-3. **LSTM Wizardry:** Channel the power of LSTM to unlock deeper sentiment insights.
+4. **LSTM Model:** Also implemented in the same file for deeper sentiment insights.

---

-### Contributors
+## Contributors

-- Authors: Danna Espinosa, Diana Balanta, Carlos Bolaños
+* Danna Espinosa, Diana Balanta, Carlos Bolaños